andf-crl/docs/v1.1/known-limitations.md

 ### Downgrading to v1.1.0 from a later v1.1.x patch release

-If you have started or [upgraded](upgrade-cockroach-version.html#finalize-the-upgrade) a cluster using v1.1.1 or a later release, then you will not be able to downgrade the cluster to the v1.1.0 binary.
-This is due to an issue with the `version` setting in the v1.1.0 release that was fixed in v1.1.1.
-Changing between different `x.y.z` versions of the same `x.y` release is typically safe.
+If you have started or [upgraded](upgrade-cockroach-[version](cluster-settings.html#setting-version).html#finalize-the-upgrade) a cluster using v1.1.1 or a later release, then you will not be able to downgrade the cluster to the v1.1.0 binary.
+This is due to an issue with the `[version](cluster-settings.html#setting-version)` setting in the v1.1.0 release that was fixed in v1.1.1.
+Changing between different `x.y.z` [version](cluster-settings.html#setting-version)s of the same `x.y` release is typically safe.

 ## Unresolved Limitations